windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ---

 ![AI BOT](./ai-bot.png 'AI BOT')
-_**Midjourney prompt:** a blog cover about a discord bot that answers questions about technical documentations, surrended by books --aspect 3:2_
+_**Midjourney prompt**: a blog cover about a discord bot that answers questions about technical documentations, surrended by books --aspect 3:2_

 ## Replace a SaaS

-This blog series cheeky title is to emphasize that you don't always need a dedicated SaaS to solve a problem.
+"Replace a SaaS" is a cheeky title for a blog series.
+We believe you don't always need a dedicated SaaS to solve a problem.
 You can often build your own minimal but tailored to your needs solution on your own, and stop accumulating subscriptions.

-Today, we will create a bot that answers questions about technical documentation with a bot that uses Windmill, OpenAI, and Supabase with an approval step.
+Today, we will create a bot that answers questions about technical documentation leveraging Windmill, OpenAI, and Supabase, with an [approval step](/docs/flows/flow_approval).

 ## Demo